ibm-cloud-docs/cis/add-domain1.md

 1. Optionally import or set up your DNS records before activating traffic through CIS.
 Ensure all required records (A, AAAA, MX, and CNAME) are present.
 You can [import existing DNS records or add new ones](/docs/cis?topic=cis-set-up-your-dns-for-cis).

 1. Delegate your domain:
-   - Sign in to your domain registrar or DNS host and locate the **Name Server (NS) settings**.
+   1. Sign in to your domain registrar or DNS host and locate the **Name Server (NS) settings**.
-   - Update the NS records to point to CIS name servers (for full setup) or your existing DNS provider (for partial setup with CNAMEs).
+   1. Update the NS records to point to CIS name servers (for full setup) or your existing DNS provider (for partial setup with CNAMEs).
-   - Save the changes.
+   1. Save your changes.

    DNS delegation changes can take up to 24–48 hours to propagate globally.
    {: note}